 Someone at a party once asked me “Why are people from Chicago so proud of being from Chicago?”
 I’m not sure what the answer to that question is —or if the premise is even correct — but I can’t deny that when I think of the city I grew up in, I do tend to rate its people and establishments quite highly.

 This definitely extends to Chicago's specialty coffee shops, which, like in most major cities (and I am required to insist here that Chicago is one of our most major of cities), are way too plentiful to cover in one post.
-So, with many apologies to the dozens of coffee shops excluded, here are eight shops I’m most likely to visit the four or five times a year I fly into O'Hare.
+So, with many apologies to the dozens of great coffee shops excluded, here are eight shops I’m most likely to visit the four or five times a year I fly into O'Hare.

 Loba Pastry + Coffee